damienjones/sculpt-common/README.md

 * An Enumeration class
     * Designed to support Django's tuple-of-tuples used to enumerate choices for model fields.
     * Allows semantic code, like MyEnum.SOME_VALUE, instead of directly using the magic value.
-    * Supports additional fields per enumerated value, especially a "display" field that is suitable for users when the programmatic label is not.
+    * Supports additional fields per enumerated value, especially a "label" field that is suitable for users when the programmatic label is not.
 * A ParameterProxy class
     * Allows a class to designate a single-parameter function as callable from a Django template, where normally it would not be.
 * Conversion edge case functions: